pairwise-alignment/pa-bench/README.md

 ```text
 <username> - nice -20
 ```

-**CPU clock cycles.**
-It seems that this always ticks at the nominal CPU frequency, not at the actual frequency.
-Needs more investigation.

 **CPU frequency**
 Because of a bug in the crated used to measure CPU frequencies when pinning to a